Harrison-Miller/kagstats/README.md

 The webserver is responsible for displaying and browsing stats.
 It will also have an API layer that talks to the database to fetch stats compiled by the ingestion.

+## Building and Running
+Install docker and docker-compose

+`docker-compose build` will build all the images `docker-compose build <service name>` will build the image for a specific service

+`docker-compose up -d` Will start all the services After that you can do docker logs -f kagstats_basic-indexer_1 to see the logs of one of the indexers.
+Or you can use the mysql command line to access the database.
+The API is also setup by the docker-compose file at localhost:8080

+To tear down the environment run:
+`docker-compose down` and `docker-compose stop`